AspirinCode/consurf-pymol/README.md

 # ConSurf Pymol Colorizer

-Takes the `consurf.grades` file from ConSurf and colors each amino acid in the reference protein according to its degree of conservation.
+Takes the `consurf.grades` file from [ConSurf](http://consurf.tau.ac.il/2016/) and colors each amino acid in the reference protein according to its degree of conservation.
+Darker green residues are more highly conserved.
 Amino acids with insufficient data are colored as if they're not conserved at all.

 ### Usage